Skip to content

 By train

-The closest railway station is Cheltenham Spa – around 20 minutes’ walk from both campuses
+The closest railway station is Cheltenham Spa – around 20 minutes’ walk to Francis Close Hall campus

 By bus